wormhole-foundation/docs.wormhole.com/docs/reference/dev-env/tilt.md

 ### Solana program deploy doesn't work

-Kubernetes doesn't currently allow port forwarding for UDP ports, which is what Solana uses for `solana program deploy`.
+Kubernetes doesn't currently allow port forwarding for UDP ports ([Github Issue](https://github.com/kubernetes/kubernetes/issues/47862)), which is what Solana uses for `solana program deploy`.
 Instead, we recommend using [Solana Deployer](https://github.com/acheroncrypto/solana-deployer).
 Not only does this deploy programs over regular RPC (thus bypassing UDP port requirements), it's also much faster than `solana program deploy`.

 ### Reset state for a pod